 If It Sounds Like a Quack...: A Journey to the Fringes of American Medicine (Hardcover)

-A bizarre, rollicking trip through the world of fringe medicine, filled with leeches, baking soda IVs, and, according to at least one person, zombies.
+A Pulitzer Prize finalist's bizarre journalistic journey through the world of fringe medicine, filled with leeches, baking soda IVs, and, according to at least one person, zombies.

 It's no secret that American health care has become too costly and politicized to help everyone.
 So where do you turn if you can't afford doctors, or don't trust them?
 In this book, Matthew Hongoltz-Hetling examines the growing universe of non-traditional treatments -- including some that are really non-traditional.